ampproject/amphtml/extensions/amp-stream-gallery/amp-stream-gallery.md

 ### Behavior

-#### extra-space

-Either `"around"` or undefined.
-This determines how extra space is allocated after displaying the calculated number of visible slides in the carousel.
-If `"around"`, white space is evenly distributed around the carousel with `justify-content: center`; otherwise, space is allocated to the right of the carousel for LTR documents and to the left for RTL documents.

-#### inset-arrow-visibility
+#### controls

 Either `"always"`, `"auto"`, or `"never"`, defaults to `"auto"`.
 This determines if and when prev/next navigational arrows are displayed.
 Note: When `outset-arrows` is `true`, the arrows are shown `"always"`.

 -   `always`: Arrows are always displayed.
 -   `auto`: Arrows are displayed when the carousel has most recently received interaction via mouse, and not displayed when the carousel has most recently received interaction via touch.
 On first load for touch devices, arrows are displayed until first interaction.
 -   `never`: Arrows are never displayed.

+#### extra-space

+Either `"around"` or undefined.
+This determines how extra space is allocated after displaying the calculated number of visible slides in the carousel.
+If `"around"`, white space is evenly distributed around the carousel with `justify-content: center`; otherwise, space is allocated to the right of the carousel for LTR documents and to the left for RTL documents.

 #### loop